overture-stack/SONG/song-docs/source/docker.rst

 .. _stage_3_ref:

-Stage 3: ICGC-Storage Upload
+Stage 3: SCORE Upload
 -------------------------------------
-Upload the manifest file to ``icgc-dcc-storage`` server using the `icgc-storage-client <http://docs.icgc.org/software/binaries/#storage-client>`_.
+Upload the manifest file to the ``score-server`` (formally the ``icgc-dcc-storage`` server) using the `icgc-storage-client <http://docs.icgc.org/software/binaries/#storage-client>`_.
 This will upload the files specified in the `exampleVariantCall.json <https://github.com/overture-stack/SONG/blob/develop/song-docker/example/exampleVariantCall.json>`_ payload, which are located in the ``./example`` directory

 .. code-block:: bash